top of page

 Katelyn Piercefield

 I began my dance career in 2002 at this studio and started assisting with the younger classes in middle school.
 After graduating high school, I acquired an AAIS with a focus in Dance from NKU.
-I’ve always loved teaching and being with dancers willing and eager to improve!
-It’s such a rewarding job as you watch kids progress in just a few months.
+Dance has always been such a huge part of my life, so I am extremely grateful to share my love of dance with the next generation of dancers.
+It is so rewarding to watch students grow in just a few months at a time; and there is nothing like seeing our dancers on stage at competitions and recitals showing off what they've learned!

 bottom of page